morteza-mahdiani/B.Sc-Thesis/README.md

 [14] Hyndman, Rob J., Koehler, Anne B. "Another look at measures of forecast accuracy".
 International Journal of Forecasting, 22 (4): 679–688, 2006.

-[15](2007) Ontology in Computer Science.
+[15] Ontology in Computer Science.
 In: Semantic Web: Concepts, Technologies and Applications.
 NASA Monographs in Systems and Software Engineering.
-Springer, London
+Springer, London, 2007.

 [^1]: Dirty data here means the data that need to be cleaned and cleansed and consist of irrelevant and incorrect records